visual-framework/vf-core/components/vf-back-to-top/README.md

 ## About

-Takes user to top of the current page or to the target element.
+An anchor or JavaScript button to scroll the  user to top of the current page, or to a target element.

 ## Usage

+Only use on component per page, multiple "back to top" links are [not recommended](https://www.nngroup.com/articles/back-to-top).

+### Inline variant

+The inline variant can be used without JavaScript and placed at the bottom of content or the page.

-#### Floating variant
+### Floating variant

-Floating variant is recommended for this component, which appears floating at the bottom right of page.
-It appears at right bottom of page once user scrolls down to 100% of the page height.
+Te floating variant is recommended for this component, which appears floating at the bottom right of page.
+It will appear once the user has scrolled down to 100% of the page height.
+This requires JavaScript to function.

-#### Inline variant
-Inline variant can be placed anywhere.
-Only use on Inline component instance - multiple "back to top" links are [not usable](https://www.nngroup.com/articles/back-to-top).

 ## Install